CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/equation.rst

 Flow Equation Set Structure Definition: ``FlowEquationSet_t``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :sidskey:`FlowEquationSet_t` is a general description of the governing flow equations.
 It includes the dimensionality of the governing equations, and the collection of specific equation-set descriptions covered in subsequent sections.
-It can be a child node of either :sidsref:`CGNSBase_t` or :sidsref:`Zone_t` (or both).
+It can be a child node of :sidsref:`CGNSBase_t` or :sidsref:`Zone_t` (or both).

 .. code-block:: sids